bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 If you are at the stage of choosing a payment provider, consider answering these [key questions which will help you build a well-thought-out payment solution](/blog/implementing-payments-key-questions-for-startup-founders-and-ctos/) offering a high number of payment methods.

 The most popular payment global providers are **Stripe, Square, and Adyen**.

+### POS and food delivery applications integration

+The most popular third-party food delivery providers include **Uber Eats, Wolt, Just Eat (or local representatives like Lieferando) or Deliveroo**.

+Restaurant owners are aware of the **pros and cons of food delivery integrations**.
+Technology can help minimize the drawbacks more than you might think:

+**Pros:**

+* a vital client acquisition channel;
+* support for delivery if the restaurant lacks in-house drivers.

+**Cons:**

+* high fees associated with client acquisition and delivery services;

+**Tech solution**: A custom point of sale that offers a **white-label solution enables restaurants to build their own digital ordering website**, reducing the high costs associated with third-party delivery platforms.

+Additionally, **having a POS with an integrated [delivery drivers app](/projects/delivery-drivers-app/)** allows restaurant owners to manage their food delivery in-house if they choose to, offering greater control and cost savings over outsourced delivery services.